Atlanta mayoral runoff: Moore hopes to stave off Dickens

 Jennifer and Joe Moyers, both 60, said they voted for Felicia Moore.
 She’s the candidate who has the most focus on curbing crime, Jennifer Moyers said.

-She serves on a community board in the Mt.
-Paran neighborhood and recently heard Moore speak there and was impressed by what she heard.
+She has served on a community board in the Mt.
+Paran neighborhood and heard Moore speak there and was impressed by what she heard.

 “She’s very vocal about crime being a focus for her,” Moyers said.